doctest/doctest/doc/markdown/features.md

 - BDD based on the subtests - like Catch
 - tagging? also see this: https://github.com/philsquared/Catch/blob/master/docs/test-cases-and-sections.md#special-tags
+- add the ability to query if code is currently being ran in a test - some global of doctest...
 - utf8?
-- a message macro (also tracepoint/passpoint/info/context and whatever - like in boost.test) (ALSO ERROR/FAIL - like boost)
-- add WARN as third option to CHECK/REQUIRE versions of assertions
 - hierarchical test suites? using a stack for the pushed states - should be easy
 - ability to re-run only newly compiled tests - based on timestamps of the __FILE__ in which they are - and stored in some file
+- ability to provide a temp folder to tests that is cleared between them
 - put internals in anonymous namespace (even if already in detail) - even though clang-format will make everything more indented
+- ability to check for memory leaks - comparing memory usage before and after the test with some API
 - wchar stuff in stringify and whatever - see <wchar.h>
 - progress of tests being executed (and an option for it)
-- think about adding support for std::exception and others
+- think about adding support for std::exception and others (mainly catching them so the .what() method can be called)
 - think about parameterising the output alignment to 80 or some other column limit
 - think about the ability to mix different versions of the library within the same executable (like stb libraries)
-- ability to transfer/copy registered functions from one dll to another so they are put in one set and duplicates are filtered